 Restoring a Punt at Hestercombe: how it all began

-The painstaking process of returning a punt to the Pear Pond began when Philip White MBE, CEO of the Hestercombe Gardens Trust, discovered six photographs of a punt from about 1904.
+The painstaking process of returning a punt to the Pear Pond began when Philip White MBE, Chief Executive of the Hestercombe Gardens Trust, discovered six photographs of a punt from about 1904.

 As he explains: “I asked a boatbuilder about these photographs some years ago who said it was an unusual punt; shorter and deeper than most estate or lake punts and finely built in the Thames tradition.
 Ever since I have wanted to see a punt back on the Pear Pond as we suspect the one in the photographs was sold at the estate sale in 1951.”